Student debt v. apprenticeship: which is better financially?

 Would graduate earnings outweigh student debt?

 If you go to university you are likely to leave with student debt, which will then accrue interest.
-However, the amount you repay each month depends on how much you earn, not how much you owe, and after a certain number of years your remaining debt will be written off – 30 years after you graduate in England and Wales, 35 years in Scotland and 25 years in Northern Ireland.
-The repayment threshold in England and Wales (the salary at which you have to start repaying) was raised to £25,000 in 2017; as a result of this the Institute for Fiscal Studies estimated that in England 83% of graduates will now not pay off their whole debt before it is written off.
-It’s likely (although not certain) that over time the repayment threshold will rise further to reflect the effects of inflation on salaries.
-(The repayment threshold in Scotland and Northern Ireland, and students in England and Wales who took out their loan before September 2012, is £18,330.)
+However, the amount you repay each month depends on how much you earn, not how much you owe, and after a certain number of years your remaining debt will be written off – 30 years after you graduate in England, Wales and Scotland and 25 years in Northern Ireland.

 Broadly speaking, the more money you earn in your working life after university, the more of the cost of your education you’ll have to pay back.
 Graduates who earn relatively low salaries will only pay back a fraction of the cost, or even nothing at all.
 So in once sense you don’t need to worry whether taking on student debt is worth it – the amount you pay for your degree will end up being more or less in line with how much financial benefit you gain from it.